Benaki Museum of Greek Culture Athens Greece

 Collections

-The Benaki Museum currently includes the following collections:
+The Benaki Museum currently exhibits the following collections:

 Pierre Bonirote The Lament 1842